refactoring-ai/Refactory/README.md

 The application can be packaged using `./gradlew quarkusBuild`.
 It produces the `refactory-0.1.0-runner.jar` file in the `build` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/lib` directory.

 The application is now runnable using `java -jar build/refactory-0.1.0-runner.jar`.

-If you want to build an _über-jar_, just add the `--uber-jar` option to the command line:
-`./gradlew quarkusBuild --uber-jar`

-You can also run `./build.sh` to generate a jar in the working directory.